 Firstly, emotion.
 “Risk as feeling” refers to an instinctive reaction to danger: people immediately judge a potential problem as positive or negative feelings (Slovic & Peters, 2006).
 More the immediate feeling is negative, more risk perception increase.
 When an individual begins to use this feeling as the first influencer of behaviour, it means that emotion is called “the affect heuristic” (Slovic & Peters, 2006).
-Some researchers evidence that affects are a predictor of climate change risk perception, and therefore negative feelings increase concern (van der Linden, 2015).
-On the contrary Taylor et colleagues (2014) declare that extreme negative emotions can create the opposite effect: fear and anxiety can lead to greater psychological distance and apathy towards climate change.
+Some researchers evidence that affect is a predictor of climate change risk perception, and therefore negative feelings increase concern (van der Linden, 2015).
+On the contrary, Taylor et colleagues (2014) declare that extreme negative emotions can create the opposite effect: fear and anxiety can lead to greater psychological distance and apathy towards climate change.

-Secondly, personal experiences with a hazard or extreme weather events, such as extraordinarily hot or cold weather, storms, and flooding, and forest fires, can increase perceived risk (van der Linden, 2015).
-Nevertheless, direct experiences in climate change are not always possible, but all information is influenced by mass media (van der Linden, 2015).
-Nevertheless, familiarity with extraordinary weather events makes risk more concrete and real, increasing concern and decreasing psychologically the distance from danger (Akerlof et al., 2013; Bradley et al., 2020; Taylor et al., 2014; van der Linden, 2015).
+Secondly, personal experiences with a hazard or extreme weather events, such as extraordinarily hot or cold weather, storms, flooding, and forest fires, can increase perceived risk (van der Linden, 2015).
+Nevertheless, direct climate change experiences are not always possible, but all information is influenced by mass media (van der Linden, 2015).
+Nevertheless, familiarity with extraordinary weather events makes risk more concrete and real, increasing concern and decreasing the distance from danger (Akerlof et al., 2013; Bradley et al., 2020; Taylor et al., 2014; van der Linden, 2015) psychologically.

 Socio-cultural Dimension

 One of the most important approaches to risk perception is the cultural theory defined by Mary Douglas in the 1960s.
-According to theory, risks are a social construction and they depend on: “(a) the form of social relationships people maintain; (b) cultural biases such as shared values and beliefs including views on human nature, views on society, risk perceptions, and so-called myths of nature, which especially refer to biases toward environmental risks; and (c) preferred behavioural strategies” (Steg & Sievers, 2000, p.
+According to theory, risks are a social construction, and they depend on: “(a) the form of social relationships people maintain; (b) cultural biases such as shared values and beliefs including views on human nature, views on society, risk perceptions, and so-called myths of nature, which especially refer to biases toward environmental risks; and (c) preferred behavioural strategies” (Steg & Sievers, 2000, p.
 251).
 Cultural theory suggests that people can be divided into four groups based on their worldview and values: fatalists, hierarchists, individualists, and egalitarians, based on their attitudes and perception (Steg & Sievers, 2000).
-Fatalists perceive the reality as the product of chance and it is out of human control, hierarchists appreciate hierarchies and institutional values and for them, nature can be safeguarded by regulations; individualists focus attention on personal freedom and they see nature as benign, lastly, egalitarians emphasize group welfare and for them nature is fragile (Taylor et al., 2014; Wildavsky & Dake, 1990).
+Fatalists perceive the reality as the product of chance, and it is out of human control, hierarchists appreciate hierarchies and institutional values, and for them, nature can be safeguarded by regulations; individualists focus attention on personal freedom and they see nature as benign, lastly, egalitarians emphasize group welfare, and for them nature is fragile (Taylor et al., 2014; Wildavsky & Dake, 1990).

 Various studies have found a significant relationship between “cultural worldview” and attitudes toward climate change (Steg & Sievers, 2000; Taylor et al., 2014).
-For example, the values of egalitarians are positively correlated with environmentalism, while the values of individualists are negatively correlated with it (Steg & Sievers, 2000).
+For example, the values of egalitarians are positively correlated with environmentalism, while individualists' values are negatively correlated with it (Steg & Sievers, 2000).

 Pro-environmental Behaviour

 “Pro-environmental behaviour is most commonly defined as ‘intentionally reducing the negative impact that an action can have on the environment” (Dono et al., 2010, p.
 178).
-Generally, scientists mean a pro-environmental behaviour like walking, recycling, energy saving.
+Generally, scientists mean pro-environmental behaviour like walking, recycling, energy saving.
 It is an intent-oriented definition, which is different from an impact-oriented one: the first highlights the action as such, it may not produce an environmental impact, the second must necessarily have a sustainable effect (Stern, 2000).
 When scholars focus on individual attitudes or motives to understand behaviour, as in this case, they adopt an intent-oriented definition (Stern, 2000).

 Types of Pro-environmental Behaviour

-According to Stern (2000), president and senior scholar of the Social and Environmental Research Institute, there are four different types of environmental behaviour: environmental activism, nonactivist behaviours in the public sphere, private-sphere environmentalism, other environmentally significant behaviours.
+According to Stern (2000), president and senior scholar of the Social and Environmental Research Institute, there are four different environmental behaviour types: environmental activism, nonactivist behaviours in the public sphere, private-sphere environmentalism, other environmentally significant behaviours.

-Environmental activism concern the active involvement of citizens in manifestation and organizations (Dono et al., 2010; Stern, 2000).
+Environmental activism concerns citizens' active involvement in manifestation and organizations (Dono et al., 2010; Stern, 2000).